benmvp/slides/2017/nodevember/why-react.md

 # 4. State-driven

 NOTES:
+- So far we've talked about (1) JSX, (2) Component-driven & (3) JavaScript
-- So far we've basically been creating static user-interfaces; not user interaction
+- And so far we've basically been creating static user-interfaces; not user interaction
 - To do that the state of the UI has to change over time
 - React components are state-driven instead of the more familiar event-driven
 - This is the hardest thing to wrap your head around if you're new to React
 - It's just a different way of building UIs
 - But I've found it to be very compelling
+- And this is the 4th motivator for the transition away from Backbone to React

 /////